AlbertGallegoJimenez/SEATool/README.md

 For further details on how to run the different tools that make up the toolbox, click [here](https://arcg.is/ez9KK0).

+*The platform used to develop the website is ArcGIS StoryMaps, if you are interested in more details, click [here](https://www.esri.com/en-us/arcgis/products/arcgis-storymaps/overview).*

 <!-- CONTACT -->
 ## Contact